iqtree/iqtree.github.io/doc/molevol.md

 the bootstrap replicates are generated per partition separately and then concatenated together).
 However, it is recommended to resample  partitions ([Nei et al., 2001]).
 This can be done with `-bsam GENE` option.
 Moreover, IQ-TREE allows an even more complicated
 strategy: resampling partitions and then sites within resampled partitions  ([Gadagkar et al., 2005]).
 This may help to reduce false positives (i.e. wrong branch receiving 100% support).
 This can be done with `-bsam GENESITE`.

 Please now perform ultrafast bootstrap with partition resamplings.

-Questions:
+QUESTIONS:

 * Is there any change in tree topology?
-* Do the bootstrap support values change?
+* Do the bootstrap support values get smaller or larger?
+Why?

 Tree topology tests
 -------------------